abhisheksett/React-Generic-Boilerplate/README.md

-This is boilerplate project for AZ.
-Same project skeleton will be replicated for all 3 applications
+This is a generic boilerplate of React application with few major features in place

 ## Available Scripts